graphql-python/graphql-core/docs/usage/validator.rst

 In this case, we will get::

     [GraphQLError(
-        "Expected type String!, found NEWHOPE.",
+        'Expected type String!, found NEWHOPE.',
         locations=[SourceLocation(line=3, column=17)]),
      GraphQLError(
         "Cannot query field 'homeTown' on type 'Human'."
          " Did you mean 'homePlanet'?",
          locations=[SourceLocation(line=5, column=9)]),
      GraphQLError(
-        "Field 'friends' of type '[Character]' must have a" " sub selection of subfields.
-Did you mean 'friends { ... }'?", locations=[SourceLocation(line=6, column=9)])]
+        "Field 'friends' of type '[Character]' must have a sub selection of subfields."
+         "  Did you mean 'friends { ... }'?",
+         locations=[SourceLocation(line=6, column=9)])]

 These rules are available in the :data:`specified_rules` list and implemented in the